BatICM/cell-to-pack-degradation/README.md

 Data and code to reproduce the analyses in the manuscript **"State-space geometry drives degradation amplification in battery packs"**.

 The repository includes the ESSL1 dataset as a lightweight example.
-The complete datasets will be deposited in Zenodo.
+The complete datasets will be available at Zenodo: 10.5281/zenodo.20132842.

 ## I - System requirements